xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+    -- enh (dkulp) If VAMP plugins are found, allow using them to generating timing rows

 4.1.11  Jul 14, 2015
 	-- enh(gil)   Add ability to create/edit/draw images on models using the Pictures effect and the Effect Assist window.
 	-- gil (bug)  Prevent crash if image file cannot be found.